 Off-Season Training Gains

-Summertime is a season to build a foundation for improvement.
-Athletes are laying the ground work for their bodies to be in the best shape for fall sports.
-Off-season training is one of the most beneficial ways to improve an athlete’s game.
+The off-season is the perfect time to build a foundation for improvement.
 For the dedicated athlete that is always asking “What can I do to get better?” one answer is weight training.

 The easiest way to increase an athlete’s strength is by getting them in the gym.
 Weight training has a number of benefits to serious athletes: it decreases the chance of injury, makes the athlete stronger, and generally makes them faster.
 As a stronger, faster, and healthier competitor, a person can make the transition from a good athlete, to a great athlete.